 - Operates Monday to Friday 08:00am to 16:00pm

-- Undertakes diagnostic semen analysis and post vasectomy analysis
+- Undertakes diagnostic semen analysis, post vasectomy analysis and retrograde examination (urine)

 - Appointment based with on-site room for sample production